 Additionally, our indoor humidity tends to hang out between 35-45%, so it’s low but not “nosebleed low”.
 Plus it lets our laundry air dry super fast!

 9. Do you have any issues with bugs inside your cordwood home this winter?

 No!
 No issues at all except for stinkbugs and the occasional ladybug.
 This has been a pretty interesting thing to see since I’ve been so accustomed to seeing spiders and house centipedes all winter long everywhere else I’ve lived.

 I haven’t seen a single spider or centipede all winter long.
 During the summer I would watch carpenter bees fly up to our house and hover as if they’re checking it out.
 Every single time they’d just fly away without even making contact with our house.

 I chalk this up to the large amount of cedar covering everything.
 Our cordwood is Eastern Red Cedar and so is the siding on our roof gables, so it’s fairly pest resistant.

 The only bugs that don’t seem to care are the stink bugs, which while harmless are completely annoying.
 We had a stink bug crawl into a smoke detector at 3:00 in the morning and give us all a scare.
 So hey, if anyone has any great stink bug solutions that actually work please share!!

 So there you have it!
 Everything we’ve learned about our cordwood house over the last few winters.

-Also, this is the fifth winter the cordwood walls have existed, and the fourth winter living in it.
+2022: This is the sixth winter the cordwood walls have existed, and the fifth winter living in it.
 I’m sure that as the years roll by things will change.
 We’ll do our best to keep you updated, especially all of you aspiring cordwood builders out there.